marcocosta1618/world-atlas-app/README.md

 ### TODO:
 + ~~render the globe with a higher resolution topojson file and use a smaller resolution file while dragging the globe;~~
 + render geographical coordinates on the screen when hovering the cursor over the globe;
-+ fix CORS issue;
++ fix CORS issue*;
 + mobile layout and optimizations;
 + add support for touch gestures;
 + add color schemes and color schemes switch;
 + ~~fix tooltip width in Safari;~~

-#### Note
+#### Notes
-At the moment some browsers won't render the Wikipedia information because of the Same Origin Policy.
-This will be fixed, meanwhile you can temporarily allow CORS with browser extensions (e.g., [CorsE](https://github.com/spenibus/cors-everywhere-firefox-addon) for Firefox), or disabling Cross-Origin restrictions (e.g., from the Develop menu in Safari).
+\* At the moment some browsers won't render the Wikipedia information because of the Same Origin Policy.
+The issue will be fixed using a different npm package or the Wikipedia API.
+Meanwhile, you can temporarily allow CORS with browser extensions (e.g., [CorsE](https://github.com/spenibus/cors-everywhere-firefox-addon) for Firefox), or disabling Cross-Origin restrictions (e.g., from the Develop menu in Safari).
+The app works as expected in Chrome.

 ---